vfarcic/devops26/manuscript/18-boot.md

 The "real" action is happening in the `release` pipeline, which, as you already know, is triggered when we make changes to the master branch.

 The `release` pipeline contains a single stage with the same name.
-What makes is special is that there are quite a few steps inside it, and we might already be familiar with them from the output of the `jx boot` command.
+What makes it special is that there are quite a few steps inside it, and we might already be familiar with them from the output of the `jx boot` command.

 We'll go through the steps very briefly.
 All but one of those are based on `jx` commands, which you can explore in more depth on your own.